Shaily-kumari5/CG_HERITAGE_ANGULAR/DAY-3/README.md

 ---

-## 🔹 Concepts Covered
+# 🔥 Concepts Covered

-### 1. Interpolation
+## 📝 Interpolation

-Displays data from the component class in the template.
+Displays data from the component into the template.

 ```html
 <h2>{{ name }}</h2>